Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states that the tool calculates body fat percentage using the US Navy circumference method, which is a specific, well-known technique.
-This effectively differentiates it from other body fat calculators like calculate_body_fat, providing a clear verb and resource.
+The description clearly states the tool calculates body fat percentage using the US Navy circumference method, which distinguishes it from other body fat calculators among siblings.
+The verb+resource combination is specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.